-Wildlife in Managed Forests: Oregon Forest Practices Act Reference Series
+Wildlife in Managed Forests: Forest Practices Act Reference Series

-These fact sheets help forest managers plan management activities that have the potential to impact forest-dwelling birds such as the bald eagle, marbled murrelet or osprey.
-The fact sheets specifically outline the nesting seasons of all the birds, plus a few more species that are protected by the OFPA.
+This new publication will help forest managers plan management activities that have the potential to impact forest-dwelling birds such as the bald eagle, marbled murrelet or osprey.
+This publication specifically outlines the nesting seasons of all the birds, plus a few more species that are protected by the FPA.

 Managing Small Woodlands for Raptors